 We know Daily Beast readers love reading and that many of you might be planning a literary sort of gift this coming Mother’s Day.
 We’ve already told you about books that could help make you productive, books that’ll improve your writing, and books by your favorite Daily Beast journalists.
 Now we’re giving you some inspiration for the best books to get the moms in your life — your wife, your sister-in-law, your actual mom — so she knows you care about what she’s interested in and not just about the unconditional love she provides.
 From women authors to travel tomes, here are some great options for your great mom.

 Best-Selling Books by Female Authors

 I certainly agree with my colleague, Scouted editor Jillian Lucas, about the importance of reading more from female authors.
-“In 2018 alone,” she wrote, “the best-seller list was chock full of fantastic female storytellers that broke boundaries and explored unknown territory.”
+She wrote, “the best-seller list was chock full of fantastic female storytellers that broke boundaries and explored unknown territory.”
 Here are a few highlights from the 10 Best-Selling Books By Female Authors That You Should Read Right Now.

 Essential Coffee Table Books